railsuser2014/openobject-doc-book-en/5/5_14_Stock/index.rst

    Name                                  Description
    ===================================== ===================================================================
-   :mod:`stock`                          to handle the stock functions :mod:`stock_planning`                 to define planification on products :mod:`stock_location`                 to define pull and push flows :mod:`delivery`                       to define delivery methods and costs :mod:`account_anglo_saxon`            to illustrate the valuation according to the anglo-saxon principles
+   :mod:`stock`                          to handle the stock functions :mod:`stock_planning`                 to define planning on products :mod:`stock_location`                 to define pull and push flows :mod:`delivery`                       to define delivery methods and costs :mod:`account_anglo_saxon`            to illustrate the valuation according to the anglo-saxon principles